cheekiiboom/frankrbot/README.md

 ## Installation
 After downloading and extracting the zip files, this Twitch chat bot requires an edit to the contents of credentials.txt
-Thise guide will explain how to fill out the three fields in credentials.txt
+Follow the steps below to fill out the three text fields in credentials.txt

 #### 1. Open the file, 'credentials.txt' in 'src'